realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 - Virtuous or destructive
 - Pursued, deferred, or suppressed
 - Stable or exploratory
+- Action-based or idea-based

-They are called *local* because they are limited in scope, time, and energy—not because they are small, trivial, or conservative.
+They are called *local* because they are limited in scope, time, and capacity—not because they are small, trivial, or conservative.

 Human life remains livable not by resolving all ends, but by **sustaining enough viable local ends to continue acting under constraint**.